bsutton/sounds/README.md

 ## TrackPlayer

-TrackPlayer is a new flutter_sound module which is able to show controls on the lock screen.
+TrackPlayer is a new Sounds module which is able to show controls on the lock screen.
 Using TrackPlayer is very simple : just use the TrackPlayer constructor instead of the regular FlutterQuickPlay.

 ```dart